 V.PUTIN: We expect that our French partners will fulfill contractual obligations, and if this happens as we agreed, we do not exclude any new orders, and not necessarily in the field of military shipbuilding - and in other areas too.

-In general, we have a very good development of these relations, and we would like and are ready to develop them further.
-In the field of aviation, shipbuilding, in other areas.
+On the whole, these relations are developing very well, and we would like and are ready to develop them further.
+In the region of aviation, shipbuilding, in other areas.
 We cooperate very well in space, in Kourou.

 QUESTION: France, in your opinion, is it a sovereign and independent power, to which they listen?
 What is your attitude to Germany?
 Compared to Germany?

 You speak to Angela Merkel in Russian and German, and Francois Hollande does not know Russian, you do not know French.
 Can you say that you speak the same language?

 V.PUTIN: This does not prevent us (ignorance on my part of French and Russian on the part of Francois) to speak, in fact, in the same language, even through translators, we understand each other well.

 As for the level of sovereignty, I repeat, any country entering into certain military alliances voluntarily transfers part of its sovereignty to supranational bodies.
 For Russia, this is unacceptable.
 As for other countries, it is not our business, the countries themselves must determine how to act and how to act.